Dylan15404/AS2dylansclient/README.md

 - Embedded (Pepper) Flash Player.
 There's no need to install Flash manually.
 - Automatic client updates to add new fuctionality

-This is heavily inspired by Penguin World's client.
-We reccommend creating a separate play page, ~~eg (https://play.cozypenguin.net/desktop)~~ so that Flash is fullscreen.
 # User Installation
 Alternatively visit the releases page - https://github.com/Dylan15404/AS2dylansclient/releases
 # Development Installation